kyverno/policy-reporter-docs/content/en/guide/04-helm-chart-core.md

 ### Display Mode

-Policy Reporter supports a light and dark mode.
+Policy Reporter UI supports a light and dark mode.
 The default depends on your system/browser configuration.
 To enforce a default mode, configure it with:

 ```yaml
 ui: